TOGAF® ADM Phase C – Develop the Application Architecture

 How stakeholder priority and preference adjust in response to value, effort, and risk of change.
 (Stakeholder Requirements)

-Table from TOGAF 10 TOGAF Series Guide: Enterprise Architect's Guide to Developing Architecture
+Table 4 from TOGAF Series Guide: Enterprise Architect's Guide to Developing Architecture

 Phase C Bare Bones